bcgov/alcs/services/README.md

 nestjs Bull
 use this link for validating/generating cron expressions [crontab.cronhub.io](https://crontab.cronhub.io/)

 ## Dependency Graph

 ```bash
 npm run graph
 ```

 Paste console output into https://mermaid-js.github.io/mermaid-live-editor and configure

 # DATES

 **_NOTE:_** ALL DATES ON API MUST BE OF TYPE DATE IN UTC
 **_NOTE:_** ALL DATES IN DB MUST BE TIMESTAMPTZ IN UTC

+# gRPC

+Server communication between ALCS server and Portal server is performed using [gRPC](https://grpc.io/). gRPC uses protocol buffers (\*.proto) as both its Interface Definition Language (IDL) and as its underlying message interchange format.

+ALCS and Portal support mutual TLS to ensure secure communication.
+TLS also enabled for local environment using the self-signed certificates included in the source code.
+If you need to generate new set of certificates or learn more about the process refer to [certstrap](https://github.com/square/certstrap)

+TS implementation of \*.proto files can be provided manually or generated using [ts-proto](https://github.com/stephenh/ts-proto/blob/main/NESTJS.markdown) tool

+TODO: provide more detailed instruction on initial setup